Sortify-DAT251/DAT251-Sortify/backend/DOCKER.md

-# Connect to the postgreSQL database
+# Connect to the PostgreSQL Database

 Guide to create the sortify database locally and be able to connect with it through spring boot.